Last updated on January 17th, 2023

 Air purifiers with exclusively carbon filters aren’t available for purchase.

 Most air purifiers also use pre-filters which are installed right before a HEPA or Carbon filter.
-These filters do not filter smoke, dust, bacteria, allergens and other fine particles, but they remove larger particulate matter such as pet hair or dander.
+These filters do not filter smoke, dust, bacteria, allergens and other fine particles, but they remove larger particulate matter such as pet hair or pet dander (mostly cats and dogs).
 In this way, pre-filters help with air cleaning and expand the lifespan of other filters.

 As the name suggests, filterless air purifiers do not use any kind of filter to remove air pollution.
 Instead, they use either ions to clean the air or ultraviolet lamps to remove viruses.

 Ionizers produce ions that attach themselves to airborne particles, making them heavier and more prone to falling down to the floor where they can be collected with a vacuum cleaner.
 However, this technology might release ozone and it may be dangerous for people with asthma or any other breathing conditions if they are exposed to it for too long.

 Ionic air purifiers are often used in commercial spaces where people don’t spend their whole day.
 Some air purifiers also use a built-in ionizer to help them capture air pollution.

 Ultraviolet Germicidal Irradiation (UVGI) has been used for decades now, mostly in hospitals and laboratories to disinfect the air.
 It employs one or more UV lamps to kill germs, viruses and bacteria by exposing them to the short-wavelength ultraviolet light and destroying their DNA.